aku221b/Leaf_disease_detection/README.md

-# Leaf_disease_detection
+# Leaf_detection
-## Leaf Detection Project \(integrating an ML Pipeline\)
+\(Integrating an ML Pipeline\)

 Welcome to my awesome project!
-This repository contains the source code and documentation for...
+This repository contains the source code and documentation

 ### Getting Started